 The ACCC recently issued a media release highlighting the rights shoppers have under consumer guarantees: 20,000 complaints by shoppers about consumer guarantees

-To find out more about consumer guarantee rights, please visit: Consumer rights & guarantees
+To find out more about consumer guarantee rights, please visit: Consumer rights and guarantees

 Use this form to make a general enquiry.